elsiedown/sei-project-2/README.md

 ## Wins
 * The project was invaluable in terms of pair programming and being able to share and learn with my partner.
 It was great to swap skills and learn from each-other.
-* I think we managed to achieve a lot in the small timeframe and I was happy with both the functionality and styling.
+* I think we managed to achieve a lot in the small timeframe that we had and I was happy with both the functionality and styling.

 ## What I learned
 * How to use a public API
 * How to build a React App, using RESTful routes
 * Pair programming - benefits of sharing skills and learning from one another
 * Time management in order to reach MVP within the short timeframe
-* Restful routes

 ## Future Features